School is in session for this stuffy Professor.

 In 2005 my first completed* story won the Zodiac Contest sponsored by Liquid Silver Publishing.
-That 16,000 word story, Written in the Stars, went on to become the longer Sex and Solar Flares, published with Ellora’s Cave.
+That short story, Written in the Stars, went on to become the longer Sex and Solar Flares, published with Ellora’s Cave.
 Light editing and a fresh proofread were given for this—the last edition, Starlight Seduction.

 During the initial writing of this story and in the years since, my absolute favorite scene remains the shipboard star party.
 I hope you enjoy it as much as Aurora and Charlie.
 Happy reading!